ternaryop8479/LanternOS/README.md

 then, use `./run.sh` to start the LanternOS with your QEMU.

 # TODO
-1. Fix the bug of printf()
-2. Make the disk support.
+1. Make the disk support.
-3. Compelete the key-maps (key-board mapping).
+2. Compelete the key-maps (key-board mapping).